 Rule 17d-1(a) prohibits an affiliate or, when applying Rule 17d-1 to implement Section 57(a)(4), a person related to a BDC in a manner described in Section 57(b) acting as principal, from participating in, or effecting any transaction in connection with any joint enterprise or joint arrangement or profit-sharing plan in which any such BDC, or a company controlled by such BDC, is a participant, except pursuant to an order of the Commission.
-Rule 17d-1(d) (5) grants exemptions for certain transactions described therein where so-called "upstream affiliates" of any registered investment company participants are also participants in the transaction.
+Rule 17d-1(d)(5) grants exemptions for certain transactions described therein where so-called "upstream affiliates" of any registered investment company participants are also participants in the transaction.

 2. Application of Section 57(a)(4) and Rule 17d-1(a) to Applicants.
 As described above, the Company and Fidus SBIC are affiliates of each other.
 There may be circumstances when it is in the interest of the Company and its stockholders that the Company and Fidus SBIC invest in securities of the same issuer, either simultaneously or sequentially, in the same or different securities of that issuer, and that they deal with their investments separately or jointly.
 Such transactions would not involve upstream affiliates of any party (except for the Company as a controlling person of Fidus SBIC).
 Also, these activities could conceivably involve joint investments in persons under the common control of the Company and Fidus SBIC, in which case the exemption provided by Rule 17d-1(d)(5) does not appear to be available.
 However, if the Company and Fidus SBIC were one combined investment company, Rule 17d-1(d)(5) would exempt transactions between that company and downstream affiliates, and if they were one combined BDC, the transactions would be exempted by Rule 57b-1.
 Because these exemptions may not be available in the circumstances proposed, Applicants are seeking an Order permitting this class of transactions under Section 57(a)(4) and Rule 17d-1.
-Applicants submit that it is reasonable and fair to permit these kinds of transactions since the Company would not be subject to the provisions of Section 57(a)(4) and Rule 17d-1 had it decided to conduct its SBIC activities itself instead of through its wholly-owned subsidiary.
+Applicants cannot rely on Rule 17d-1(d)(5) because the availability of the rule must be analyzed with each of the Company and Fidus SBIC taking the part of the "registered investment company," and while Fidus SBIC is a portfolio affiliate (as defined in Rule 17a-6) of the Company, the Company is not a portfolio affiliate of Fidus SBIC.
+Applicants submit that it is reasonable and fair to permit these kinds of transactions since the Company would not be subject to the provisions of Section 57(a)(4) and Rule 17d-1 had it decided to conduct its SBIC activities itself instead of through its wholly owned subsidiary.

 3. Requested Exemptions.
-Accordingly, the Applicants respectfully request an Order of the Commission pursuant to Section 57(i) and Rule 17d-1 thereunder, permitting any joint transaction that would otherwise be prohibited by Section 57(a)(4) between the Company and Fidus SBIC with respect to any transfer of assets to Fidus SBIC or operations thereafter, and any transaction involving investments by the Company or Fidus SBIC in portfolio companies in which either is or is proposed to become an investor, but only to the extent that the transaction would not be prohibited if Fidus SBIC (and all of its assets and liabilities) were deemed to be part of the Company, and not a separate company.
+Accordingly, the Applicants respectfully request an Order of the Commission pursuant to Section 57(i) and Rule 17d-1 thereunder, permitting any joint transaction that would otherwise be prohibited by Section 57(a)(4) between the Company and Fidus SBIC with respect to any transaction involving investments by the Company or Fidus SBIC in portfolio companies in which either is or is proposed to become an investor, but only to the extent that the transaction would not be prohibited if Fidus SBIC (and all of its assets and liabilities) were deemed to be part of the Company, and not a separate company.
 As stated above, the intent of this request is only to permit the Company, Fidus SBIC, and the New General Partner to conduct their businesses as otherwise permitted by the 1940 Act, as if the Company and Fidus SBIC were a single company.